About the scheme

 Leading up to the implementation of the scheme, DVS will establish a comprehensive engagement programme to make sure you understand what will be required of you and when.

-If you have not already done so, please let DVS have your contact details, so you can receive the latest information on the scheme and receive invites to engagement events.
+Register your contact details with DVS so you can receive the latest information on the scheme and receive invites to engagement events.